 The days of really big festivals may be gone, and that is disheartening.
 After all, I write about and attend these functions and I love a great big beer festival.
 But I don’t love what I’ve seen happening.
 I don’t love the lack of knowledge on the part of beer pourers at festivals and I do not like seeing rows of flagship beers on tap.

-Even before the pandemic, we were starting to see smaller festivals that focused on one particular style.
+Even before the pandemic, we were beginning to see smaller festivals that focused on one particular style.
 An IPA Fest at a local brewpub, for instance.
-One that I thought was particularly excellent was the Belgian Brew Fest at Bruz Beers in June.
-We attended last summer.
+One that was particularly excellent was the Belgian Brew Fest at Bruz Beers in June.
+We attended in 2022.
 Dozens of breweries set up tents and poured an amazing array of Belgian beers.
 And the brewers didn’t hold back.
 They brought good stuff, pouring specific beers at particular times until they ran out.

-Two beer festivals immediately come to mind: Winter Park Brew Fest (currently a HeidiTown client and formerly Winter Park Beer Festival) and San Juan Brewfest in Durango (a past HeidiTown client).
-Both events are an excellent reason for those of us who live on the Front Range to spend a weekend (or vacation) in a scenic and entertaining destination.
+Two beer festivals immediately come to mind: Winter Park Brew Fest (a former HeidiTown client and formerly Winter Park Beer Festival) and San Juan Brewfest in Durango (a past HeidiTown client).
+Both events are an excellent reason for those of us living on the Front Range to spend a weekend (or vacation) in a scenic and entertaining destination.
 Also, as a plug for the San Juan Brewfest, because of the southwest Colorado location, they tend to pull in some breweries that are often new to Front Range craft beer connoisseurs.

 I also think the formula for a winning beer festival combines beer with something else.
-For Keystone, it’s their Bluegrass and Beer Festival that’s been happening since 1996.
+For Keystone, it is the Bluegrass and Beer Festival that’s been happening since 1996.
 (They are also a longtime HeidiTown client).
 It’s a beer festival, but 12 bluegrass bands take the stage at this event.
 Music and beer—that’s a winning combination.

 More of this type of collaboration is needed.
 While we’ve already seen music at almost every beer festival, how about another sort of partnership?
 I recently heard of a brewery doing an anniversary party with a circus theme.
 Not a beer festival but it caught my eye because it was unique.
 Some thought needs to be put towards distinctive and memorable beer festival collaborations.